Marzipan Cookies

 - Add the almonds and sugar to a food processor bowl and pulse until finely ground, about a couple of minutes.
 Don't overprocess the almonds, as they might release oil.

-- Add the rest of the ingredients to the almond and sugar mixture, and pulse until combined and smooth.
-Transfer the marzipan to a bowl and refrigerate for about 30 minutes, just enough to firm it up.
+- Add the remaining dry ingredients to the almond and sugar mixture, and pulse until combined and smooth.
+Transfer the cookie dough to a bowl and refrigerate for about 30 minutes, just enough to firm it up.

 - Meanwhile, line two baking sheets or a tray with parchment paper.

-- After a short rest in the fridge, grab a small amount of the marzipan mixture (about 20 grams or the equivalent of 1 tablespoon), roll it into balls and place them onto the baking sheet/tray.
-Once you have formed about 30-32 balls, top each ball with half a cherry or an almond, and return them to the fridge for the required chilling time (important step!).
+- After a short rest in the fridge, scoop a small amount of the marzipan mixture (about 20 grams or the equivalent of 1 tablespoon), roll it into balls, and place them onto the baking sheet/tray.
+Once you have formed about 30-32 balls, top each ball with half a cherry or an almond, then return them to the fridge for the required chilling time (an important step!).

 - When it's time to bake the marzipan cookies, place a rack in the middle of the oven and preheat to 360℉/180℃.

-- Bake the marzipan cookies for about 13-15 minutes until they turn golden.
+- Bake the marzipan cookies for about 13-15 minutes until they turn lightly golden (not golden brown).
 Once you remove them from the oven, they will be very soft.
-I recommend transferring them to a cooling rack and letting them rest for at least one hour until they dry out.
+I recommend transferring them to a cooling rack and letting them rest for at least 1 hour until they dry.